Infographic Resume Templates

 You can also add a headline.
 The headline is a short phrase or sentence that introduces you to the recruiter.

-Next is the Summary section.
-Turn this into a mini version of your resume.
+Next is the summary section.
+Turn this into a mini-version of your resume.
 List skills, achievements, and other important information.
-Summarize everything in 2–3 sentences that will make the recruiter read further.
+Summarize everything in 2 to 3 sentences that'll make the recruiter read further.
 Ask yourself why this company would hire you.
-Then write the answer in the Summary section.
+Then write the answer in the summary.

-If you lack experience, and you are still acquiring skills, then you can add an Objectives section instead of a Summary.
-This is the place where you explain your motivation and your goals related to your future job.
+If you lack experience, and still acquiring skills, write a resume objective instead of a summary.
+This is the place where you explain your motivation and goals related to your future job.

-The heart of the resume is the Work Experience section.
-List your job experience in reverse-chronological order, adding information such as position, location, period, name, and a brief overview of the organization.
+The heart of the resume is the work experience section.
+List your job experience in reverse-chronological order, adding information such as position, location, dates, name, and a brief overview of the organization.

 Use bullet points or icons and emphasize achievements while making clear what the scope of the job was.

-The Education section comes next.
-List your latest degree first and add the rest in the same reverse-chronological manner as you did in the Job Experience section.
-Do not add your high school unless it is relevant to the position.
+The education section comes next.
+List your latest degree first and add the rest in the same reverse-chronological manner as you did your job experience.
+Don't add your high school unless it's important to the position.

-What about Additional sections?
-With this type of resume template, you can add Languages, Interests, Hobbies, Projects, Certificates, Courses, etc., and represent these graphically in a creative manner.
+What about any additional sections?
+With this type of resume template, you can add languages, interests, hobbies, projects, certificates, training courses, etc., and represent these graphically in a creative manner.

 Number of pages